vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-toolbox/index.md

 ---
-title: "The Architect's Toolbox: Choosing Your Foundational Style"
+title: "The Architect's Toolbox"
+subtitle: "Choosing Your Foundational Style"
 date: 2025-01-05T10:40:00-07:00
 draft: true
 series: ["From Patterns to Practice"]
 series_order: 3
 tags: ["architecture", "architectural styles", "monolith", "microservices", "event-driven", "trade-offs", "system design"]
 description: "A practical guide to analyzing Monolithic, Microservices, and Event-Driven architectural styles against real-world business drivers to choose the foundational style for your system."
----

-# The Architect's Toolbox: Choosing Your Foundational Style

-### A practical guide to analyzing Monolithic, Microservices, and Event-Driven architectures against real-world business drivers

 ---

 ## Introduction: From "Why" to "How"